 - Loss of control over product experience and reader relationships

 This first reason has only gotten stronger since March.
 From our talks with publishers, we hear a fear that news aggregators such as Apple News+ will create bad habits in readers, making them accustomed to seeking out journalism via tech giants and not the original creators of the journalism.
 With this in mind, we expect to see more publishers turn away from news aggregators.
-We’ll be exploring the topic of habits we encourage in readers next month at the Digital Growth Summit in Berlin, sign-up for updates.
+We’ll be further exploring the topic of habits we encourage in readers next month at the Digital Growth Summit in Berlin.

 Additionally, publishers must give Apple 50% of any revenue they generate, which is higher than the 30% they take from subscriptions sold through the Apple App Store.
 Considering the monthly subscription cost is 9.99 USD, to be shared over the relevant participating publishers, and Apple will allow family sharing for Apple News+, it is unclear even how much revenue publishers can expect to generate.